State v. J.A. – First Degree Rape

 The penalties upon conviction of statutory rape and other sex offenses we have outlined can vary depending upon the specific offense charged but generally speaking these offenses are almost always felony offenses.
 Possible penalties can include:

 All statutory sex offense convictions in North Carolina, from statutory rape to the other offenses we have discussed here, require registration on the Sex Offender Registry.
-Indeed, any “reportable conviction” requires registration, and a number of sex offenses involving minors not mentioned here require registration, such as sexual exploitation of a minor or taking indecent liberties with children.
+Indeed, any “reportable conviction” requires registration, and a number of sex offenses involving minors not mentioned here require registration, such as sexual exploitation of minors or taking indecent liberties with children.
 In short, if you are convicted of an offense that the state of North Carolina considers to be either a sexually violent offense or an offense against a minor, you will be convicted of a “reportable conviction.”

 It is important to note that being in a relationship with the minor who is the alleged victim, or having consent from the minor, are not defenses to statutory rape offenses.
 Accordingly, you cannot avoid registration on the Sex Offender Registry because the alleged victim consented to the sexual act or because you were in a relationship.